Blog Author: Stephen C. Hartnett, J.D., LL.M. (Tax), Director of Education,

 For some beneficiaries, an outright distribution might be appropriate.
 However, ask yourself if one of your beneficiaries might be like the beneficiaries below.

 Sam is a Special Needs beneficiary.
-He is receiving needs-tested public benefits, like SSI and Medicaid.
+He is receiving needs-tested public benefits, like SSI and Medi-Cal.
 An outright distribution could jeopardize his eligibility for those benefits.

 Rick is responsible and is likely to have a taxable estate.
 If you leave assets outright to Rick, it will compound his estate tax problems.
 If you simply leave the assets in the right type of trust and allocate your exemption to it, Rick could use the assets for his own health, education, maintenance, and support, and yet they wouldn’t be in his taxable estate at his later death.